Villavu/Simba/Doc/sphinx/scriptref/keyboard.rst

 Types
 -----

 Keyboard functions often use Virtual Keys.
-See :ref:`virtualkeys` for a complete list.
+See :ref:`scriptref-virtualkeys` for a complete list.